-Neurobio M169 or PhySci 135 can be taken as an elective provided that students will still complete one elective for each of the 3 elective options above.
-These two classes are good options for students taking NS 101L + 1 Additional Elective.
+1. Neurobio M169 can be taken as an elective provided that students will still complete one elective for each of the 3 elective options above.
+This class is a good option for students taking NS 101L + 1 Additional Elective.

 CAPSTONE RESEARCH OPTIONS (2 courses)

-The capstone requirement can be fulfilled by choosing one of the following two options:
+The capstone requirement can be fulfilled by choosing one of the following three options:

 Option 1: Laboratory Methods